 Theory

-Edwin Sutherland’s theory of differential association assumes that criminal behavior is learned through contact with individuals who are themselves criminal.
+Edwin Sutherland’s theory of differential association posits that criminal behavior is learned through contact with people who are themselves criminals.

-It is therefore also called the “theory of differential contacts”.
-The term “association”, however, refines this idea by the realization that it is not sufficient to merely contact criminal persons, but that during these contacts the criminal definitions and attitudes must also be successfully conveyed.
+It is therefore called the “theory of differential contact”.
+The term “association”, however, refines this idea by recognizing that it is not enough to simply be exposed to criminal individuals, but that these contacts must also successfully convey criminal definitions and attitudes.

-The basic thesis here is that criminal behaviour is learned when more attitudes are learned that favour violations of the law than those that negatively evaluate violations of the law.
-Conversely, learning criminal attitudes, motives and definitions becomes all the more likely the more contact there is with people and groups who violate the law and the less contact there is with people and groups who live according to the rules.
+The basic thesis here is that criminal behavior is learned when more pro-violence attitudes are learned than anti-violence attitudes.
+Conversely, learning criminal attitudes, motives, and definitions becomes more likely the more contact there is with people and groups who violate the law and the less contact there is with people and groups who live by the rules.

 Sutherland’s theory of differential contacts (see diagram) is based on nine theses which summarize the theory of differential association: